alxndr/blog/_posts/2014-10-13-Sharpening-Your-Tools.md

     $ g config alias.foo status
     $ g foo
-    On branch master
+    On branch main
     Untracked files:
       (use "git add <file>..." to include in what will be committed) public/shortcuts.jpg
         public/shortcuts.md
     nothing added to commit but untracked files present (use "git add" to track)

 I mostly end up using git aliases to package up somewhat tricky or hard-to-remember things in git.
 My favorite one at the moment is what I'm calling [`family tree`](https://github.com/alxndr/dotfiles/blob/772a33fdc38598f077c2812a91f647bc6060c8cb/.gitconfig#L22), which shows the branches that have been merged into whatever branch I'm currently on.
-There's also [`reset-upstream`](https://github.com/alxndr/dotfiles/blob/772a33fdc38598f077c2812a91f647bc6060c8cb/.gitconfig#L27), handy when I want to create a feature branch on my fork of someone else's repo: it hard-resets my origin's master branch to the newly-fetched upstream's master branch.
+There's also [`reset-upstream`](https://github.com/alxndr/dotfiles/blob/772a33fdc38598f077c2812a91f647bc6060c8cb/.gitconfig#L27), handy when I want to create a feature branch on my fork of someone else's repo: it hard-resets my origin's main branch to the newly-fetched upstream's main branch.

 I also have some nice quick keystroke savers that aren't anything fancy: `b` for branch, `ci` for commit, `co` for checkout, `di` for diff, `st` for status.

 Put all your git aliases together and stick 'em in your `~/.gitconfig` so they're available everywhere!
-[Here's mine](https://github.com/alxndr/dotfiles/blob/master/.gitconfig).
+[Here's mine](https://github.com/alxndr/dotfiles/blob/4e770e3005eeaf54d3515f92fb978cebd18c8da4/.gitconfig).

 The [doc page on git's aliases](https://git.wiki.kernel.org/index.php/Aliases) includes a range of great examples as well, if you want some inspiration.